 Spring break in Wichita can be fun for all ages.
 Unwind with tons of family-friendly things to do whether you want to spend time indoors, outdoors or both.
-Create your own adventure with these suggestions for activities and events.
+Create your own adventure with these suggestions for spring break activities and events for every age.

 Things to Do Inside Over Spring Break